0Xdarkday/Ghost-Eye/README.md

 ## Introduction

-welcome to Ghost Eye is a multi-functional PowerShell tool designed for cybersecurity monitoring and incident response.
-It tracks specific event IDs, monitors registry changes, and sends alerts to a Telegram bot.
-Additionally, it collects and processes various system data useful for digital forensics and incident response (DFIR).
+welcome to Ghost Eye is designed for system administrators and cybersecurity professionals to monitor and investigate system events, manage registry changes, and send notifications.
+The tool includes various scripts and modules to gather system information, track specific events, send alerts via Telegram, and convert investigation results into CSV files for easy analysis. it collects and processes various system data useful for digital forensics and incident response (DFIR).

 ## Features
  Ghost Eye is equipped to detect a wide array of aims, including but not limited to: